Shitfun

 Shitfun is the fourth studio album by Autopsy, released in 1995.
 In 2003, it was re-released with ten bonus live tracks.

+Lyrics

+Some of the album's themes pertain to coprophagia and feces.
 Jonathan Horsley of Decibel wrote: "You can’t have too many Autopsy records, and you’ve definitely got room in your collection for one album that’s daft enough to go there and decorate the accepted gore template with excrement."